 - 13. a.
 A project manager shall monitor the progress of work performed pursuant to a RREM or LMI grant and assist the applicant with the project schedule agreed to by the applicant and his builder. - b.
 A RREM/LMI contractor shall submit, at a minimum, biweekly reports to the department on the progress of projects for which the project manager is responsible.
 The reports required pursuant to this subsection may be submitted to the department at the regular meetings held between the department and RREM/LMI contractors. - c.
 A project manager shall receive complaints about homeowner-selected builders and LMI builders, and, if appropriate, deliver the complaints to a representative with the Division of Consumer Affairs in the Department of Law and Public Safety.
-The division shall investigate complaints submitted by project managers for violations of subsection a. of section 4 of P.L. , c.
-(C. ) (pending before the Legislature as this bill), and take such other licensing and regulatory action as may be appropriate. - d.
-Throughout an investigation conducted by the Division of Consumer Affairs in the Department of Law and Public Safety, pursuant to subsection c. of this section, the project manager shall make reasonable efforts to provide updates to the applicant who submitted the complaint, concerning the status of the investigation. - e.
+The division shall investigate complaints submitted by project managers for violations of subsection a. of section 4 of P.L. , - 30 c.
+(C.) (pending before the Legislature as this bill), and take 31 such other licensing and regulatory action as may be appropriate. - d.
+Throughout the investigation conducted by the Division of Consumer Affairs in the Department of Law and Public Safety, pursuant to subsection c. of this section, the project manager shall make reasonable efforts to provide updates to the applicant who submitted the complaint, concerning the status of the investigation. - e.
 Project managers, homeowner-selected builders, RREM-selected builders, and LMI builders shall have a duty to report, to the Division of Consumer Affairs in the Department of Law and Public Safety, suspected violations of subsection a. of section 4 of P.L., c.
-(C. ) (pending before the Legislature as this bill).
+(C.) (pending before the Legislature as this bill).

 14. Where feasible, an applicant shall obtain an elevation certificate from a licensed land surveyor, registered professional engineer, registered architect, or other community official authorized by State or local law to certify elevation information prior to the initial site inspection.
-If an applicant is unable to obtain an elevation certificate prior to the initial site inspection, then the applicant's builder may seek a scope of work adjustment in the event the estimated cost of repair changes after the applicant obtains an elevation certificate.
+If an applicant is unable to obtain